stweil/scribeocr-docs/tables_walkthrough.md

 nav_order: 2
 ---

+# Overview
 This page provides a walkthrough for new users who want to extract tables from PDFs.
-For more detailed reference material, see the "Data Table Extraction" reference page.
+For more detailed reference material, see the [Table Extraction - Reference]({{ site.baseurl }}/tables.html) page.

 # Example: Simple Table
 In this example, we will extract a single table from an Amazon 8K filing.
 This table is simple, so extracting the data only takes a few steps.